klayu/hb_dialpine/content/english/pages/enable.md

 ### Activate Latest Version

-Please accept Terms of Use and Privacy Policy before activating Dialpine service.
+Please accept Terms of Use before activating Dialpine service.

 <input id="tos" type="checkbox" class="task-list-item"> I agree to [Dialpine's Terms Of Use](/tos "Dialpine's Terms Of Use")